rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>[1814?]</CITE>
 >Note on manifestation: <CITE>At head of title: December 25, 1814</CITE>
->(*Comment:* Date at head of title is the date of the proclamation, not the date of publication)
+>(*Comment*: Date at head of title is the date of the proclamation, not the date of publication)

 >Example:
 ><CITE>[1776]</CITE>
->(*Comment:* The title includes the date “Ad d.
+>(*Comment*: The title includes the date “Ad d.
 XVIII.
 Octobris MDCCLXXVI” when the thesis was publicly defended by the author)

 >Example:
 >Date of publication: <CITE>[1879?]</CITE>
 >Note on manifestation: <CITE>At head of title: Revised in accordance with the Treaty of Berlin, 1878</CITE>
->(*Comment:* The date at head of title is not the date of publication)
+>(*Comment*: The date at head of title is not the date of publication)

 ## 4.205.7 Patterns for supplying a conjectural date